Katya Elise Henry Puts Insane Hourglass Figure On Full Display In Formfitting Dress

 Katya Elise Henry flaunted her insanely curvy figure for her 7.8 million Instagram followers in her latest steamy photo.
-She used the social media platform to promote her favorite workout supplements, courtesy of Blessed Protein, who she has teamed up with before.
+She used the social media platform to promote her favorite workout supplements, courtesy of Blessed Protein, which she has teamed up with before.

 The fitness guru wore a beige knit dress for the shot.
-The back featured a deep U-cut in the material, allowing her to expose her toned and tanned back.
-The top half of the garment fit loosely around her shoulders and had two thin straps that wrapped around her shoulders.
-However, the bottom of the dress was tight and hugged her pert derriere and hips.
+The back featured a deep U-cut in the material, allowing her to expose her toned back.
+The top half of the garment fit loosely and had two thin straps that wrapped around her shoulders.
+However, the bottom of the dress was tight, and it hugged her pert derriere and hips.
 Additionally, the outfit had a high leg slit on the left side, allowing her to show off her sculpted quadriceps.

 Katya wore a pink flower on the right side of her head.
 She tucked one side of her long black hair behind her ear as the rest flowed gracefully in the wind.